chyumin/learning/README.md

-# learning
+# Learning
-Repository to gather all courses codes etc
+This repository is to gather codes and content of courses and personal projects that was used to practice and learn